suned/home-manager-config/README.md

    ```
    Its only necessary to use `nix run` the first time, subsequently `home-manager` is installed by the configuration.

-## Fonts

-The configuration installs the hack font with ligatures downloaded from [pyrho/hack-font-ligature-nerd-font](https://github.com/pyrho/hack-font-ligature-nerd-font).

 ## iTerm

 Iterm configuration is saved under `dotfiles/iterm` but are not installed by home manager.
 Can be loaded in iTerm by going to `"Preferences" -> "General" -> "Preferences"`.